Lewis & Clark College of Arts & Sciences

 Students in good standing at other accredited U.S. colleges or universities may enroll in summer session courses without applying for admission to Lewis & Clark.

-* See also Costs, Advance Deposits.
+*See also Advance Deposits, Costs.

 Recommended Academic Preparation

 Students who have performed well in Advanced Placement, International Baccalaureate, or honors courses are given preference in the admission process.
-The Admissions Committee may consider applicants whose academic preparation is different from that described above if other aspects of their record indicate potential for success in Lewis & Clark’s academic program.
+The admissions committee may consider applicants whose academic preparation is different from that described above if other aspects of their record indicate potential for success in Lewis & Clark’s academic program.

 Transfer Admission